mhernandezqa/web-app-testing-example/README.md

 ## How to use this example project:

 1. clone this project
-2. Install the required packages.
+2. Install the required libraries, modules and packages.
 Run this command within the project's root directory.
 ```
-pip install -r requirements. txt
+pip install -r requirements.txt
 ```
 3. (Optional) Run all the tests in the "tests/" directory.
 Run this command within the project's root directory.
 ```
 pytest tests/
 ```
-4. You can also run specific test.
-Take look into this CheatSheet to know how: https://cheatography.com/nanditha/cheat-sheets/pytest/#google_vignette
+4. You can also run specific tests.
+Take a look into this CheatSheet to know how: https://cheatography.com/nanditha/cheat-sheets/pytest/#google_vignette